katophelix/Burger/README.md

 ![List of burgers](public/assets/img/scrnprt.gif)

-Adding and devour burgers also updates the dtabase in mysql.
+Adding and devouring burgers also updates the database in mysql.

  This app is setup to listen on a Heroku default port.